 In the current context of the urgency of reducing oil dependency, one of the most feasible ways to do so is to maintain lower levels of flying experienced during the pandemic.
 Of the 64.4 Mtoe reduction in total EU oil consumption in 2020 compared to 2019, 37% was due to the drop in international aviation, despite only representing 6.3% of transport oil consumption.
 The International Energy Agency’s 10-point plan to reduce oil use highlights the significant contribution reducing business flights, and using high-speed trains instead of planes for business travel, can make.

 This is not about stopping flying, it’s about flying less and achieving more.
-We can substitute long-haul corporate flights for virtual collaboration, and shift from regional air travel to high-speed rail.
+We can reduce frequent flying, substitute long-haul corporate flights for virtual collaboration, and shift from regional air travel to high-speed rail.

-‘Travel Smart’ is a global campaign led by Transport & Environment (T&E) and Stand.earth within a coalition of partners across Europe, North America and Asia.
+‘Travel Smart’ is a global campaign led by Transport & Environment (T&E) within a coalition of partners across Europe, North America and Asia.

-The campaign’s ranking brings for the first time the impact of corporate travel and long-haul flying into the public sphere.
+The campaign’s ranking brings the impact of corporate travel and long-haul flying into the public sphere.
 It incentivizes change by establishing benchmarks on company travel emissions, and works to improve the transparency needed so as to track progress.

 The campaign connects corporate leaders with the necessary tools to enable change, improve their standing, innovate their policies, and invest in their reputation.
-And governments can play their part to ensure that air travel targets are required in corporate climate plans and emissions reporting.
+And governments should alsoplay their part to ensure that air travel targets are required in corporate climate plans and emissions reporting.

 Sharing stories from businesses who have already adapted to the changes and seen the benefits, the campaign inspires companies and their employees to introduce a new culture of purposeful and effective corporate travel, building momentum across their networks to create lasting change.